 Chimpanzee populations are currently found in 22 forested blocks along the western border of Uganda.
 Of these areas, six hold more than 75 percent of the total population of chimpanzees in the country.
-These areas include the Budongo Forest Reserve, Bugoma Forest Reserve, Kibale National Park, Kasyoha-Kitomi Forest Reserve, Maramagambo Forest (inside Queen Elizabeth National Park) and Kalinzu Forest Reserve.
+These areas include the Budongo Forest Reserve, Bugoma Forest Reserve, Kibale National Park, Kasyoha-Kitomi Forest Reserve, Maramagambo Forest and Kalinzu Forest Reserve.
 These six forests collectively house an estimated 3,300 chimpanzees.

-It is estimated that 25% of chimpanzees in Uganda have injuries from being caught in snares, so this project, which directly benefits forest wildlife, is critically important.
-Using two-man teams to locate and remove snares, it was discovered after the first year of operation, that the number of snares being set within the research area dropped.
-The census teams found that heavy poaching was being carried out in the southern end of the forest reserve, so the team near the research site extended their range.
+Research and Habitat Preservation: It is estimated that 25% of chimpanzees in Uganda have injuries from being caught in snares, so this project, which directly benefits forest wildlife, is critically important.
+Using two-man teams to locate and remove snares the number of snares being set within the research area have dropped.
+The census teams found that heavy poaching was being carried out in the southern end of the forest reserve, so the BSRP extended their range.
 The staff also monitors a small group of chimpanzees in the remnant forest patch called Kasokwa Central Forest Reserve.

 In the Field N. America